redwarp/blog/content/image-filters/index.md

 # A few links

-First of, if you want to build it and run it yourself, you will find the code here:
+First of all, if you want to build it and run it yourself, you will find the code here:
 * [code-sample/image-filters](https://github.com/redwarp/blog/tree/main/code-sample/image-filters)

 I made a few other filters for fun, including a slightly more involved gaussian blur:
 * [redwarp/filters](https://github.com/redwarp/filters)

 Several useful links:
-* [wgpu-rs](https://wgpu.rs/) - homepage to the `wgpu-rs` project.
+* [wgpu-rs](https://wgpu.rs/) - homepage for the `wgpu-rs` project.
 * [Get started with GPU Compute on the web](https://web.dev/gpu-compute/#compute-shader-code) - it helped and inspired me to write this article.
 * [The sushi picture, by gnokii](https://openclipart.org/detail/132169/sushi) - royalty free sushi.
 * [WGSL Spec](https://www.w3.org/TR/WGSL) - read the doc, it helps!